GeoscienceAustralia/ga-wphase/README.md

 - Python 2.7 (with various libraries)
 - Green's functions (see the section below)
-- Optional: SeisComP3 with python libraries (to use the fully integrated script)
+- Optional: SeisComP3 with python libraries (to use the CLI script to push results into a SeisComP3 system)

 ## Green's Functions